-When this great architect was born, opportunities for women in this field were slim.
-In All About Julia Morgan, early readers will find out that Julia Morgan was born into a world that doubted the ability of women.
-It was her mother and grandmother who taught her not to listen to that nonsense and go after her passion.
+All About Julia Morgan offers up information to early readers on one of the great women in architecture.
+Julia Morgan was born into a world that doubted the ability of women, but her mother and grandmother taught her not to listen.
 Not only did she graduate college as the only woman in her class getting a degree in civil engineering, she went on to attend Beaux-Arts in Paris.
 As the best architecture school in the world, many were surprised when she passed the entrance exams, and even more so when she finished the five-year program in three years!

 About the Author